How to Setup Prometheus Using Helm Chart On Kubernetes?

 The Alertmanger is also working correctly, so the installation was successful.

-Here, we have explored port forward method to expose the Prometheus application.
+Here, we have explored the port forwarding method to expose the Prometheus application.

 Note: If you want a static endpoint to access the Prometheus via internal or external DNS, you can either use the type Node Port or Load Balancer service.
 Also you can use ingress to expose it via DNS.
 For TLS, use ingress TLS configurations.